fchoi0505/Wine_Ratings_Prices/README.md

 _(Presentation)_

 The project presentation google slides are available at the following link with a final copy uploaded into this repository.
 The presentation was equally divided between the five members to share project intent, pre-processing actions, machine learning details, additional analysis performed, dashboard details, and conclusions.
-The final presentation deck uploaded into this repository was downloaded in powerpoint format with includes speaker notes:
+The final presentation deck uploaded into this repository was downloaded in powerpoint format which includes speaker notes:

 https://docs.google.com/presentation/d/1IyK6k_uIQB_v4gubVBGAtbeW--437SMfIlbHgc69sVU/edit#slide=id.p